What is Schizophrenia

 Schizophrenia is a serious mental illness characterized by illogical thoughts, bizarre behavior and speech, and delusions or hallucinations, such as hearing voices.
 The symptoms of schizophrenia interrupt a person’s typical emotions, behaviors, and abilities.
 The good news is that schizophrenia treatment can help control the symptoms for many people, enabling you to lead independently, and have a productive life.

 Identifying who is at risk and how to prevent schizophrenia from occurring has been an important focus of researchers for years.
 In fact, a complete psychiatric exam by your doctor will be required to make a diagnosis.
+On the other hand, dual diagnosis treatment options are effective to approach substance-induced schizophrenia.
+Symptoms are gradual with drug use and may include several effects, including delusions or hallucinations.

 Schizophrenia is an uncommon condition, affecting around 0.25% to 0.64% of people in the United States.
 It can have a profound impact on a person’s life, as well as the lives of those around them.